 Like Google, Baidu is also monetized through ads, and it’s the dominant search engine in China, with a market share of over 70%.

-Baidu cannot show search results for some images and websites, especially pro-democracy sites.
+Baidu cannot show results for some images and websites, especially pro-democracy sites.

-However, Baidu might be a good choice if your audience is mainly Mandarin or if you need to use alternative search engines besides Google outside English.
+However, Baidu might be a good choice if your audience is mainly Mandarin-speaking or if you need to use alternative search engines outside English.

 4. Yandex

-Yandex is a Russian-based search engine and one of the best Google alternative search engines.
+Yandex is a Russian search engine and one of the best alternatives to Google Search.

-It is a significant search engine in Russia, holding around 47.15% share, according to StatCounter as of July 2022.
+It is a significant search engine in Russia, holding a 47.15% share as of July 2025, according to StatCounter.

 The search results are not too far off what you get from searching on Google.